Writing & Editing – Creating the Perfect Sentence

 Every Author is a Translator

 In her New Yorker article “Teach Yourself Italian,” author Jhumpa Lahiri talks about the difficulties of learning a new language as an adult, and trying to become not just proficient, but expert enough to write in the new language, beautifully.
 She studies Italian for years in America, but it is only when she moves to Rome that she begins to think in Italian and to reinvent herself as an author who can write in Italian.
+With her newfound skills, she could even begin to construct and understand an Italian Poem.
 In the beginning, it’s a torturous process full of gaps and halts, but the sentences she writes to describe it are so lovely that they shine, notebook worthy.

 “I write in a terrible, embarrassing Italian, full of mistakes.
 Without correcting, without a dictionary, by instinct alone.
 I grope my way, like a child, like a semiliterate.
 I am ashamed of writing like this.
 I don’t understand this mysterious impulse, which emerges out of nowhere.
 I can’t stop.